Black Lung Clinics Program (BLCP)

 - Patient-level data collection and reporting

 Any state, public, or private entity that can meet the requirements is eligible.
-This includes faith-based and community-based organizations as well as federally recognized tribes and tribal organizations.
+This includes federally recognized Tribes and Tribal organizations.

 Estimated total program funding: